LukasKnuth/lknuth.dev/content/writings/tts_and_usability.md

 * Allow users to deactivate TTS completely.
 * If you find yourself adding a lot of spoken updates to your application, try grouping all of them into levels of verbosity and let the user choose a level.
-* Be adaptive to the current situation...
+* Be adaptive with the current playback
 * Keep spoken messages short

 As a general advice, take into consideration that you can not just quickly skim a spoken update or just stop reading once you have the relevant information, like you can with text.
 Also, you can't highlight things when speaking (at least not as clearly as with text), so **keep the messages short and to the point**.